-It is time to pack your bags and hit the Bourbon Trail, whether you enjoy bourbon or not this is an experience you don’t want to miss.
-After hitting the trail and the bourbon a few times, I have gathered a few of my thoughts and experiences for you make your perfect Bourbon Trail Guide.
+Are you are bourbon enthusiast?
+Whether you enjoy bourbon or not, this is a bucket list experience you don’t want to miss.
+After hitting the trail and the bourbon a few times, I have gathered a few of my thoughts and experiences to come up with perfect Bourbon Trail Guide from Cincinnati.

 Tips Before You Tour and Taste